tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Azure Virtual Desktop in the enterprise.md

 ### Task 3: Assign an Azure AD group to an application group

-In the new Azure Virtual Desktop ARM portal, we now have the ability to use Azure Active Directory groups to manage access to our host pools.
+In the new Azure Virtual Desktop ARM portal, we now can use Azure Active Directory groups to manage access to our host pools.

 1. Sign in to the [Azure Portal](https://portal.azure.com/).